Growth-Kinetics/diffmem_sample_memory/memories/contexts/jekyll's_period_of_peace.md

 *   **[Event]** A period of apparent peace and social reintegration for Dr. Jekyll.
 *   **[Duration]** More than two months, ending abruptly in mid-January.
 *   **[Trigger]** The complete disappearance of Mr. Hyde following the murder of Sir Danvers Carew.
 Mr. Utterson considered the death "more than paid for by the disappearance of Mr. Hyde."
-*   **[Conclusion]** The period ends with Jekyll's sudden and permanent self-seclusion, beginning on January 12th, and the subsequent fatal shock experienced by Dr. Lanyon.
+*   **[Conclusion]** The period ends abruptly following an involuntary transformation into Hyde in public (Regent's Park).
+This event precipitates Jekyll's final, permanent self-seclusion (starting Jan 12th) and leads directly to the encounter that causes Dr. Lanyon's fatal shock.
 /END ⏳ **Core Definition & Timeline**

 /START